November 18, 2012

-Carly writes about personal and business finances and saving money for a bankruptcy company.
+About the Author Carly writes about personal and business finances and saving money for a bankruptcy company.
 She hopes to help people manage their money more effectively and stay out of debt in order to reduce the amount of bankruptcy in Canada.
 She also takes an interest in social media and small business marketing.

 Interested in guest posting for the PRWeb blog?
 Email sacevero(at)vocus(dot)com to chat ideas!